 Chemical burns of the esophagus with acids and bases

-The contact of the mucosa with acids and bases leads to deep necroses, from which inflammations can reactively develop, possibly causing a shock in the patient.
-Thus, sufficient volume has to be substituted.
+Contact of the mucosa with acids and bases leads to deep necroses, from which inflammation can develop reactively; this can possibly cause shock in the patient.
+Thus, sufficient volume must be substituted.
 Also, the esophagus can perforate, which carries the risk of mediastinitis.
-The differentiation between alkaline and acidic chemical burns occurs with the help of litmus stripes.
+Alkaline and acidic chemical burns can be differentiated with the help of litmus strips.

 Chemical burns are classified according to the degree of severity.
-The third-degree burn makes the resection of parts of the esophagus necessary because, if all wall layers are destroyed, there is always the risk of perforation with all of its sequelae.
+Third-degree burns make resection of parts of the esophagus necessary because if all wall layers are destroyed, there is a risk of perforation, with all of its sequelae.

-Classification of the severity of chemical burns in 4 stages
+The severity of chemical burns in classified into four stages:

 - Degree 1: reddening and formation of edema

-- Degree 2: mucus ulcers with fibrin plaques
+- Degree 2: mucous ulcers with fibrin plaques

 - Degree 3: deep necroses

 - Degree 4: perforation

-Boerhaave’s syndrome refers to the spontaneous rupture of the esophagus after an acute strain through pressure (severe vomiting or choking), which involves the possible complication of a mediastinitis with generalized sepsis.
+Boerhaave’s syndrome refers to the spontaneous rupture of the esophagus after an acute strain because of pressure (severe vomiting or choking).
+It involves the possible complication of a mediastinitis with generalized sepsis.
 Treatment consists of endoscopic fibrin sealing or temporary endoprosthetic treatment of the defect, abrosia, and the administration of antibiotics.